sin121212/HK-monthly-household-income-2018/Income_MLN.md

 Deviation <- Pred - Real
 ```

-Let see the frequency of different (+ - ) between predicted income group and real income group
+Let see the frequency of different (+ - ) between predicted income group and real income group.

 ``` r
 # for freq table